ricardoferreirasilva/pharaohs-tomb/README.md

 # pharaohs-tomb
 First project for LAIG@FEUP.
-A webgl scene of a pharohs tomb.
+A webgl scene of a pharohs tomb with an automatic scene parser.